Foundation Representatives Help Launch New $5M Lupus Research Program at Department of Defense

 Representatives of the Foundation stressed that the program must focus on research that can make the biggest impact on those living with lupus as soon as possible and that it should not simply mimic programs conducted by the National Institutes of Health (NIH).

-The DoD will issue a ‘request for proposals,’ in October.
+UPDATE: The DoD has issued a ‘request for proposals,’ more information can be found here.
 Following a series of peer-reviews of the proposals, the DoD expects to announce the program’s first lupus research grant awards sometime in April of 2018.